Looking to sell your HDB flat on your own but completely clueless how to?

 Why not park this money with a bank, make some investments or even spend it on the renovation?
 All you have to do is take some time to go through this guide, and I promise it will be worth it.

 Enjoy the process, and we are confident that you will find a new owner to take over your precious home real soon.

-Begin your direct home resale journey HERE, and remember to share this article to benefit your fellow peers looking to resell their HDB flats!
+Begin your direct home resale journey HERE (check out how other HDB homeowners are listing their flats for sale), and remember to share this article to benefit your fellow peers looking to resell their HDB flats!